Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 ### My Preparation for Behavioral Interviews

 Preparation is an important part because the interviewer expects stories in STAR format.
-I actually use a format more close to RSTAR when I also cover my role in this story.
+The STAR format stands for Situation, Task, Action, and Result.
+However, I added a letter R (Role) to the STAR format (RSTAR) to also cover my role in this story, what exactly I have done in a project, and my personal results.
 Also, preparation is needed because if I just ask you about the most interesting project, you will probably answer in a natural way which will not cover all aspects that the interviewer expects from you.
 So, it is better to prepare stories and practice them.

 I prepared more than 20 stories from my experience.